Rik Mayall: 1990s

-In 1995, Mayall featured in a production of the play Cell Mates alongside Stephen Fry.
-Not long into the run, Fry had a nervous breakdown and fled to Belgium, where he remained for several days, and the play closed early.
-In 2007, Mayall said of the incident: "You don't leave the trenches … selfishness is one thing, being a __ is another.
+In 1995, Mayall featured in a production of Simon Gray's play Cell Mates alongside Stephen Fry.
+The play would receive poor reviews, with many critics panning Fry's performance especially.
+Not long into the run, Fry had a nervous breakdown and fled to Belgium, where he remained for several days, eventually leading the play to close early.
+Gray would later publish a diary that same year entitled "Fat Chance" detailing the incident, recalling Fry's departure left Mayall "distraught, in tears of grief, tears of anger" as he continued to perform with Fry's understudy until the play's premature cancellation.
+In 2007, Mayall said of the incident: "You don't leave the trenches ... selfishness is one thing, being a cunt is another.
 I mustn't start that war again."
-Edmondson poked fun at the event during their stage tours.
-Also in 1995, Mayall provided the voice of Mr. Toad in The Wind in the Willows.
-In Bottom Live: The Big Number Two Tour, after Mayall gave mocking gestures to the audience and insulted their town in a silly voice, Edmondson said, "Have you finished yet?
-It's just I'm beginning to understand why Stephen Fry __ off."
-In Bottom Live 2003: Weapons Grade Y-Fronts Tour, after Richie accidentally fondles Eddie, he replies, "I see why Stephen Fry left that play."
+Edmondson would mine the Cell Mates event for comedic effect during their Bottom stage tours, such as during Bottom Live: The Big Number Two Tour, where, after Mayall had given mocking gestures to the audience and insulted their town, Edmondson would quip, "Have you finished yet?
+It's just I'm beginning to understand why Stephen Fry fucked off."
 Towards the end of the Cell Mates run, Mayall revealed a replica gun—a prop from the play—to a passer-by in the street.
 Mayall was cautioned over the incident and later conceded that this was "incredibly stupid, even by my standards".
-From 1999, Mayall was the voice of the black-headed seagull Kehaar, in the first and second series of the animated television programme, Watership Down.
-In the late 1990s Mayall was featured in a number of adverts for Virgin Trains.

 In 1998, Mayall was involved in a serious quad bike accident.
 The pair wrote the first draft of their feature film Guest House Paradiso while Mayall was still hospitalised.
 They planned to co-direct, but Edmondson took on the duties himself.
 Mayall returned to work doing voice-overs.
 His first post-accident acting job was in the 1998 Jonathan Creek Christmas special, as DI Gideon Pryke, a role he later reprised in 2013.
 Jonathan Creek also featured Adrian Edmondson in a recurring role, though the two did not appear in any episodes together.

+From 1999, Mayall was the voice of the black-headed seagull Kehaar, in the first and second series of the animated television programme, Watership Down.
+In the late 1990s Mayall was featured in a number of adverts for Virgin Trains.